Manaslu Circuit Trek

 After your booking is confirmed, we at Destination Himalaya will arrange essential permits.

-A trek to the Manaslu circuit without a guide is restricted, as the government has set rules that you must hike along with someone, excluding the registered guide and porter, which means you must have a travel partner to trek with.
-Are you quite worried about not having a fellow hiker to do the 12-day trek to the Manaslu circuit?
+A Manaslu Trek without a guide is restricted, as the government has set rules that you must hike along with someone, excluding the registered guide and porter, which means you must have a travel partner to trek with.
+Are you quite worried about not having a fellow hiker to do the 12-day Manaslu circuit?

 Do not set back just because of these rules, where you can easily opt for our Manaslu Trekking 12-day fixed departure dates for 2025 and 2026, where other hikers are all lined up to do this trek with us.
-What we do is apply for the required permits with them and make a group for this adventure, the maximum individuals will be 6 in a group, not more than that.
+What we do is apply for the required permits with them and make a group for this adventure.
+The maximum number of individuals will be 6 in a group, not more than that.
 On the other hand, if you want a solo private trip, then YES!
-We offer a hassle-free journey, but the price will be slightly higher for the private 12-day trek to the Manaslu circuit.
+We offer a hassle-free journey, but the price will be slightly higher for the private trek to Manaslu.
 If our departure date and time don't match your holiday time and day, then we can find another free companion for you!
 Either way, our mission is to make you succeed with safety.

-Before you start this 12-day trek to Manaslu, there are a few considerations that must be sorted out before the trip actually begins, which are essential before visiting Nepal, for your safety, feasibility, and legal purposes, at the same time.
+Before you start this Manaslu Trekking, there are a few considerations that must be sorted out before the trip actually begins, which are essential before visiting Nepal, for your safety, feasibility, and legal purposes, at the same time.

 Arrival Visa